-Be admitted to Macomb Community College.
+- Be admitted to Macomb Community College.
 Submit the Application for Admission as soon as possible.
-A student cannot be reviewed for financial aid eligibility until the admission requirements are completed.

-- Have a high school diploma, a GED certificate or pass Macomb's assessment test with Federally-mandated minimum scores to be eligible for financial aid.
-Contact the Financial Aid Office for more information. - File the Free Application for Federal Student Aid (FAFSA).
+A student cannot be reviewed for financial aid eligibility until the admission requirements are completed. - Have a high school diploma, or a GED to be eligible for financial aid. - File the Free Application for Federal Student Aid (FAFSA).
 This is the core application document to apply for aid from all sources, including student loans.
 This form can be filed on the web at www.fafsa.gov.